gepizar/tvn-archivo-historico/docs/retrieval/query_patterns.md

 - "Chunks set in New York where Character X and Character Y discuss betrayal"
 - "Scenes in a specific city where multiple characters argue about money"
 - "All chunks in King's Landing where at least three main characters appear together"
+- "All news segments where this anchor discusses politics"
+- "All chunks where Person X appears (across TV series and news programs)"
+- "All talk show segments where this guest appears"

 ### Query Structure